ca098/Flask-Weather/README.md

 # Flask Weather API

-This project is for COMP3211.
 The DistAPI directory contains a REST API that handles a POST from the client and parses the data into an imperial format.
 The ClientWebsite directory holds a website that sends data to this service and handles the response.

 ## Installation